 - Go to Windows Settings by using shortcut Win+I and click on Privacy tab.

 - Select Microphone from the left panel and turn it ON.

 - You can also choose the apps you want to use your Microphone.

 2] Broken or outdated driver

-This is one of the most common reasons of any malfunctioning in a PC.
+This is one of the most common reasons for any malfunctioning in a PC.
 Your Microphone won’t work properly if the drivers are broken or outdated.
 So you need to install or update your device driver.